ILIAS-eLearning/ILIAS/tests/README.md

 more likely it is that the test fails out of unreasonably circumstances.

 For example the code which is under test might interact with other code which connects and interacts with a database.
-The database it self needs an entire host.
+The database itself needs an entire host.
 So, in fact the test depends on that database and the structure as well as the data.
 If the datasource is shared between developers the result of the tests are no longer reliable because of external changes which are out of control for each individual developer.